Frequently Asked Questions

-Our missionaries commit to nine months of service, from August 2020-May 2021.
-The first five weeks of their commitment begins with our fall training program on August 17.
+Our missionaries commit to nine months of service, from August 2022-May 2023.
+The first five weeks of their commitment begins with our fall training program on August 15.
 Following this training, they and their team would do mission work from September until December, where they will then get two weeks off for Christmas.
 Missionaries return in January for a week of training, and then continue mission work until May, where their time with us concludes with a week-long wrap up and our Closing Celebration.

 What happens during training?

 The NET year begins with an intensive five-week training program conducted by the NET staff, a dedicated and talented group of young professionals.
 They are assisted by priests from several dioceses and religious orders as well as several NET alumni priests and religious.
-Both Archbishop Bernard A. Hebda and Bishop Andrew Cozzens will be joining us to preside at special liturgies.
+Archbishop Bernard A. Hebda will be joining us to preside at special liturgies.